scottishgovernment/mygov-assets/README.md

+## Additional documentation

+Detailed documentation and usage notes for individual pieces of MyGov Assets can be found in the `/docs` folder.

 ## CSS/SCSS

 Source SCSS files can be found in the `/scss` folder along with a sample "main" SCSS file, `mygov-assets.scss`, that you can use as a base for your own site's CSS.